-Units: 1.00-2.00 - UC:CSU

-3.00-6.00 hours lab weekly, May be taken 4 times for credit Specific physical fitness related to off-season intercollegiate athletic participation.
+Units: 1.00-2.00 - UC:CSU 3.00 hours lab weekly Specific physical fitness related to off-season intercollegiate athletic participation.
 An understanding of and participation in advanced exercise programs contributing to the advancement of athletic performance.
 Emphasis is placed on individual and group activities that contribute to specific sport advancement.